 In modern democracies voters rely on media outlets to learn about politically salient issues.
 This raises an important question: how strongly can media affect public opinion?
 This paper studies the case of Italy and uses a natural experiment – the staggered introduction of the Digital TV signal – to measure the effect of media persuasions on the beliefs and perceptions individuals hold.
 We focus on crime perceptions, and we show that the reduced exposure to crime related news decreased individual concerns about crime.
 The effect is particularly strong for the elderly who are more exposed to television and less to other sources of information.
 Finally, we show that this change in crime perceptions is likely to have important implication for voting behaviour.

-What is the impact of a variation in the nature and transparency of political information on markets behaviour?
+For crisis to occur, there is a need for coordination.
+This is well known: what is less known is what triggers coordination among actors?
 This paper attempts to answer this question by studying both theoretically and empirically the impact of political information flows on sovereign volatility during the European Debt Crisis.
-I develop an extension of a standard Global Game setting and I then test the prediction of the models exploiting a unique Twitter data collection of political news in five European Countries.
+I develop an extension of a standard Global Game setting and I then test the predictions of the model exploiting a unique Twitter data collection of political news in five European Countries.
 The estimates reveal that the frequency and the type of political news presented by the media are positively correlated with high volatility for sovereign bonds.
 Furthermore, I find an interesting cross-country heterogeneity, with the level of volatility being higher in countries whose governments are not perceived as credible.

 WORK IN PROGRESS